 Or, if you want to streamline your sales process, you could use BI to automate reporting of sales performance.
-Analyzing sales data in real time allows you to optimize your sales and lead generation strategies.
-You could also create a dashboard to monitor customer satisfaction and identify what are the most common causes of customer churn to prevent it before it happens.
+Analyzing sales data in real-time allows you to optimize your sales and lead generation strategies.
+You could also create a dashboard to monitor customer satisfaction and identify the most common causes of customer churn to prevent it before it happens.

-In addition, many businesses use BI to keep track of financial metrics in real time, such as MRR and ARR, to make sure they're on track to hit targets – and, if not, they can quickly pivot strategies to increase revenue.
+In addition, many businesses use BI to keep track of financial metrics, such as MRR and ARR, to make sure they're on track to hit targets.
+If not, they can quickly pivot strategies to increase revenue.

 Top Business Intelligence Tools for Small Businesses

 You can (and should) use BI in just about any area of your business where you want more clarity and transparency.
 But how can you make it happen without too much complexity?

 Like with any tool you get for your business, focus your search on tools that are made with small businesses in mind – these are more likely to be a better fit for your company's specific requirements and budget, without forcing you to pay for features you don't really need.

 Here's a quick overview of BI tools for small businesses to help you get started on your search.
 A lot of these can scale as you grow, so you can get those extra features once you scale up.